tigrankhachikyan/tigrankhachikyan.github.io/content/posts/postgresql-truncate-vs-vacuum-full.md

 - During maintenance windows
 - After large DELETE/UPDATE operations

+### How VACUUM FULL Works

+Unlike TRUNCATE's file swapping, VACUUM FULL:
+- Creates a new file and copies live rows into it (compacting them)
+- Rebuilds all indexes
+- Swaps to the new file after copying is complete
+- Deletes the old bloated file

+This explains why VACUUM FULL is much slower - it must read and copy every live row, while TRUNCATE just creates an empty file.

 ## Quick Comparison

 | Feature | TRUNCATE | VACUUM FULL |